alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 - Update the unit and integration tests to work with the refactored code.
 - Run the integration tests in a HostProcess container.
 - Update the README and DEVELOPMENT docs.
-- Once the above items are completed we can create an alpha tag in the `library-development` branch to use it in CSI Drivers.
+- Once the above items are completed, we can create an alpha tag in the `library-development` branch to import in CSI Drivers.

 **CSI Driver**

-- Update the CSI Proxy library to the alpha tag from the `library-development` version.
+- Update the CSI Proxy library to the alpha v2 tag from the `library-development` branch.
-- Update the codebase import to use the server impl directly instead of the client library.
+- Update the codebase import to use the server implementation directly instead of the client library.
-- Update the CSI Driver deployment manifest with the HostProcess container fields in the PodSpec.
+- Update the CSI Driver deployment manifest with the HostProcess container fields in the `PodSpec`.
 - Run the e2e tests.

 ### Version Skew Strategy